Signs Your Disability Claim Will Be Denied (And What to Do)

 5. You're Still Working — Even Part-Time

-If you're earning above the SSA's Substantial Gainful Activity (SGA) limit — which is $1,550 per month in 2024 for most applicants — your claim will be denied.
-The SSA considers this proof that you can work.
+If you're earning above the SSA's Substantial Gainful Activity (SGA) limit — $1,550 per month in 2024 for most applicants — your claim will be denied without the SSA even reviewing your medical evidence.
+As far as the SSA is concerned, earning above SGA means you can work, regardless of how much pain you're in while doing it.

 6. Your Condition Isn't Expected to Last 12 Months